lujima96/lujima96.github.io/README.md

 # assist-code-insights
-Private repo for blog.
+Public repo for blog.
 Topics include modern AI tools and integration into the workplace.